 Your grade in STAT 216 will contain the following components.

-Every Wednesday during class, you will meet with your classmates and instructor to work through that day’s coursepack group activity.
-Attendance and completion of the in-class and out-of-class activities counts towards this portion of your grade.
+Every class day, you will meet with your classmates and instructor team to work through that day’s coursepack group activity.
+Scores on these exit tickets make up this portion of your grade.

-Every Friday, you will meet with your classmates and instructor to work through that day’s coursepack Rstudio group lab.
-The lab will reinforce the ideas learned in the activities and lecture completed Monday and Wednesday but with the use of Rstudio for exploring and analyzing data.
+After a module has been completed, you will meet with your classmates and instructor team to work through a RStudio group lab, which is provided in your coursepack and will be completed during class time.
+The lab will reinforce the topics learned in the activities but with the use of RStudio for exploring and analyzing data.

 You will complete weekly assignments in Gradescope.
 These should be completed individually (meaning all answers should be written in your own words), but you may use your classmates, tutors, or your instructor/co-instructor/TA for assistance.

-There will be two midterm exams (worth 20% of the course grade each).
-Midterm exams will be taken in class during your normal in-class time.
-Each exam has a group (Wednesday) and individual (Friday) component.
-A practice exam will be released in D2L two weeks prior to the exam, with solutions to the practice exam released in D2L one week prior to the exam.
-Further details, resources, and instructions for each exam will be posted the week prior to the exam in D2L.
+There will be two midterm exams, each consisting two parts: a group portion and an individual portion.
+Both portions will be taken in class during your normal class time on subsequent days.
+A practice group exam will be completed in class the class meeting prior to the group portion of the midterm.
+A practice individual exam will be released in Canvas one week prior to the exam, with solutions to the practice exam released the Sunday prior to the exam.
+Further details, resources, and instructions for each exam will be posted the week prior to the exam in Canvas.

+The final exam will consist of two parts: a group portion and an individual portion.
 The group final exam will be taken in class during your normal in-class time on the final Wednesday and Friday of classes (prior to Finals week).
-A practice exam will be released in D2L one week prior to the exam, with solutions to the practice exam released in D2L the Sunday prior to the exam.
-Further details, resources, and instructions for each exam will be posted the week prior to the exam in D2L.
+A practice individual exam will be released in Canvas one week prior to the exam, with solutions to the practice exam released in Canvas the Sunday prior to the exam.
+Further details, resources, and instructions for each exam will be posted the week prior to the exam in Canvas.

-The individual final exam is a common hour exam.
+The individual final exam is a common hour exam with the date/time set by the Registrar.
 Understand that attending that common hour exam is part of your commitment when you enroll in the course.

 Final course grades will be determined according to the following scale.